How do we revolutionize X-ray crystallography? With a sponge

 Normally these types of compounds are too volatile to be crystallized and measured using conventional X-ray crystallography, but crystalline sponges are already proving their effectiveness in this area of research.

 “Our partner Rigaku used crystalline sponge technology to visualize the molecule responsible for giving Japanese wasabi its unique taste,” Hierse explains.

 “In simple terms, they put crystalline sponges into a small glass and added a piece of Japanese wasabi to them.
 Then they let it incubate a while.
 When they took the crystalline sponge out and put it on the X-ray diffraction machine, they were able to determine the pungent smelling compound.
 The identity of that compound was already known.
 But they were, for the first time, able to actually see it in the X-ray diffraction machine.
 Just like that.”

 And the study of biological activity isn’t the only area where crystalline sponges could make an impact.
-In both the performance materials and high-performance electronics arenas, there’s also been interest in the new technology.
+In the high-performance electronics arena, there’s also been interest in the new technology.

 Take liquid crystal displays.
 These contain several organic compounds in a mixture that varies depending on the type of display and its required performance levels.
 However, liquid crystal molecules can exist in different isomers which are difficult to distinguish by conventional methods of chemical structure determination, such as nuclear magnetic resonance (NMR).

 Using crystalline sponge technology enables scientists to prove beyond doubt the chemical structure of the novel compounds used in liquid crystal mixtures.

 The same is true for identifying chemical impurities, which can affect technological performance for displays and electronic equipment.